- Common uses

 - unusual dreams or nightmares

-- dizziness, feeling faint, or irregular heartbeat
+- headache, dizziness, blurred vision, feeling faint, chest pain, or shortness of breath

 Lorlatinib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ([WEB]) or by phone (1-800-332-1088).

 What should I know about STORAGE and DISPOSAL of this medication?